FlamingGasmask/The-Awakener/README.md

  New Additions:
  Added a Main Menu: 9/8/2025 1 hr
- Changed the gun to a spell book: 9/9/2025 adding an restart button: 9/9/2025 - 9/10/25 8 hrs (NO ONE EXPLAINED I COULD JUST GIVE IT THE WHEN PAUSED PROPERTY)
+ Changed the gun to a spell book: 9/11/2025 1hr (didnt know how to import PNGs to the game) adding an restart button: 9/9/2025 - 9/10/25 8 hrs (NO ONE EXPLAINED I COULD JUST GIVE IT THE WHEN PAUSED PROPERTY)

  Loop Additions: